timjen3/ttrpg-engine/Readme.md

 #### Roles

 Roles contain attributes that can be used within equations.
 To inject role attributes into equations you must add a RoleMapping.
+Role Mappings can apply to specific items, or to all items.

 ## Exceptions